-Computational Science Major
+Computational Science Major (PDF)

 Big-box schools may have larger departments and bigger budgets, but you do not get better training by being one of hundreds.
 As an Asbury student, in both introductory and upper division classes the small class sizes ensure professors are available to answer your questions, leaving you ready for the steps ahead.

 Many Asbury students do research and internships with other highly respected institutions and companies, and every year AU receives compliments about the quality, knowledge and work ethic of our students.
 Many of those students then receive scholarships for grad school.

 A strength of studying at Asbury is that you can, and will, use all of our equipment.
 You have access to computers with the software you need for class and research, microscopes, autoclaves, incubators, spectrometers, NMR, FTIR, and HPLC instruments.

 Computational Science is a multi-disciplinary field that includes elements of Computer Science, Applied Mathematics, and the traditional scientific disciplines of Biology, Chemistry, and/or Physics.
 It focuses on integrating information and methods, joining theory and experimentation.

 As a Computational Science major, you can expect to take core courses like

 In addition, you choose one of three concentrations: